I enter the room barefoot.

 Collective liberation moves forward not by a precise choice, but instead by the rigorous practice of remembering why we continue.
 It is grasping at the roots of our rituals and revising by our repetition, releasing our reliance on precision, remembering the practice that we’ve been given.
 It is a vulnerable, bare-footed practice.

 I am a trans, queer artist moved to resist and dismantle oppressive ideologies in the spaces of our making.
 And so, I must not simply make; I must also witness.
 I must honor the work of others just as I invite others to work with me.
 I must honor the necessary intersections between Trans Liberation and Black Liberation and every other radical iteration.
 And as the medium of theatre creates conflict between maker and witness, I remember that in conflict there is closeness.
 I choose to honor our co-existence.

-I do not believe queer theatre operates under the same temporal or spatial constraints as other theatre.
-I write and direct the kinds of shows I like to see: experience-driven, anti-theatrical, community-centered work.
-This kind of theatre invites me to enter the room, take off my shoes, and begin to make something new.
+I create and direct the kind of art I feel compelled to witness: experience-driven, anti-theatrical, trans-centered work towards collective liberation.
+This kind of theatre invites me to enter the room, take off my shoes, and begin making something new.